 A contemporary chain

-This season, designers are finding new ways to elevate the chunky gold chain necklace.
+This season, designers are finding new ways to elevate the chunky gold-chain necklace.
 “Jewelers are embellishing this classic look by studding links with diamonds, incorporating semi-precious stones and adding splashes of enamel,” says NET-A-PORTER fine jewelry and watches buyer Edwina Hilton.
 Lauren Rubinski’s distinctive glossy gold links are seen on the world’s most stylish necks and wrists.
-This season, she has upped the ante by daubing them with multicolored neon enamel.
-Jade Trau separates her industrial-chic links with brilliant-cut diamonds; Foundrae elevates an everyday gold bracelet with connectors set with 1.56 carats of pavé diamonds; and Marie Lichtenberg fastens her oversized chains with neon-bright enamel clasps, decorated with protective symbols.
+This year, she has upped the ante by daubing them with multicolored neon enamel.
+Jade Trau separates her industrial-chic links with brilliant-cut diamonds; Foundrae elevates an everyday gold bracelet with connectors set with pavé diamonds; and Marie Lichtenberg fastens her oversized chains with neon-bright enamel clasps decorated with protective symbols.
 Whether worn over a plain T-shirt or with an oversized blazer, the embellished chain is set to become the hardest-working item in your new-season jewelry wardrobe.

 Timepieces with a twist

-This year’s most sought-after timepieces demonstrate that timelessness doesn’t necessarily equate to simplicity.
-Hermès Timepieces continue the house’s eternally chic aesthetic with instantly recognizable silhouettes on interchangeable straps that range from raspberry pink and electric blue to sunshine yellow and the brand’s signature orange.
-Alongside straps in taupe, dove gray, baby pink and crimson, the dial of IWC Schaffhausen’s iconic ‘Portofino’ comes in charcoal, navy or khaki – the perfect finishing touch to any work or weekend outfit.
-A new addition to NET-A-PORTER’s roster of fine watches, Charles Oudin’s classic timepieces are sold with three different satin straps to mix and match with any outfit, while LA-based brand laCalifornienne specializes in candy-striped leather straps for the Apple Watch: from rainbow brights to saccharine pastels, there’s a palette for every season.
+This year’s most sought-after watches demonstrate that timelessness doesn’t necessarily equate to simplicity.
+Hermès Timepieces continues its eternally chic aesthetic with instantly recognizable silhouettes on interchangeable straps that range from baby pink and sunshine yellow to the house’s signature orange.
+Alongside straps in taupe, tan and scarlet, the dial of IWC Schaffhausen’s iconic ‘Portofino’ comes in cream, navy or khaki – the perfect finishing touch to any work or weekend outfit.
+A new addition to NET-A-PORTER’s roster of fine watches, LA-based brand laCalifornienne specializes in candy-striped leather straps that can be easily changed to give a different look to its ‘Daybreak’ timepiece: from rainbow brights to chic monochrome, there’s a palette for every season.